spxbhuhb/zakadabar-stack/doc/guides/libraries/xlsx/Introduction.md

 - Instant (with configurable TimeZone)

 Boolean and Enum types can be localized, controlled by configuration parameter.
-Any other types converted into String via toString() method
+Any other unknown types converted into String via toString() method

 ### Supported Number Formats
 - general (unformatted)